Centre objects to 'violation' of COVID-19 lockdown in West Bengal, writes to state authorities

 ALSO READ| Not in favour of lifting COVID-19 lockdown in Madhya Pradesh: CM Shivraj Singh Chouhan to PM Modi

+"As per further reports received from security agencies, gradual dilution of lockdown has been reported from West Bengal, with an increase in the number of exceptions being provided by the State Government," the ministry said in a letter to the Chief Secretary and the DGP of West Bengal.

-It said that for instance, shops relating to non-essential items have been allowed to function.
-The ministry said there is no regulation in vegetable, fish and mutton markets where people have been thronging in complete violation of social-distancing norms in Rajabazaar, Narkel Danga, Topsia, Metiaburz, Gardenreach, Ikbalpur and Maniktala in Kolkata.
+"There is no regulation in vegetable, fish and mutton markets where people have been thronging in complete violation of social distancing norms in Rajabazar, Narkel Danga, Topsia, Metiabruz, Garden Reach, Ikbalpur and Maniktala in Kolkata," the ministry’s letter said.

-Significantly, areas such as Narkel Danga are reportedly witnessing more COVID-19-like cases.
-"It has been reported that police have been allowing religious congregations.
-Free ration has been distributed not through the institutional delivery system but by political leaders.
-This may have resulted in spread of COVID-19 infection," the letter said.
+The centre has also stated that distribution of relief material by political leaders may have spread the coronavirus infection.
+"It has been reported that police have been allowing religious congregations," the letter read.
+Referring to the violations, the ministry sought an urgent report from the state on the issue.

 ALSO READ| Lockdown, social distancing most effective 'social vaccines' against COVID-19: Union Health Minister